intmus/inttheory19-20/_14-secondary-dominant-functions/a1-ex-secdoms.md

 w:C:I vi ii7 V I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+### Conclusion

+When you alter the ii<sup>7</sup> chord in the same way that you altered the ii triad to create a secondary dominant, you create a secondary dominant seventh chord--in this case, a V<sup>7</sup>/V.

-Instead of altering the ii chord in the above progression, try altering the vi chord.
+There are many possibilities for using these beyond tonicizing V chords, because any major or minor triad can be tonicized by a secondary dominant seventh chord.
+Instead of altering the ii chord in the above progressions, try altering the vi chord.
 What chord will it tonicize?
 Which accidentals will need to be borrowed?
 What will you call it once you have altered it?
+We will fully examine these ideas in Unit 15.